kavia-common/daily-task-tracker-6557-6566/to_do_frontend/MF_SETUP.md

 - Host (shell): main app in root (project name: angular)
 - Remote: `mf-login` (projects/mf-login) exposing `LoginModule` via Module Federation.

+Note: The `mf-dashboard` remote and all dashboard/task-related code have been removed.
+Only the login remote is available.

 ## Theming
 - Angular Material is installed and themed using tokens from assets/style_guide.md.
 - Theme file: `src/styles/theme.scss` (included in angular.json for both host and remote).